prokushev/SOM-Delphi-Wiki/Home.md

 Bootstrapping is hard because in order to write Delphi emitters in Delphi I would normally use Delphi emitter, and there is none, I don't even have a full picture of mapping different SOM features to Delphi, so I did it by hand.
 And while I was doing it, my understanding of SOM internals improved.

-## Current state of project

-I was able to create SOMObject (base for other objects, similar to TObject in Delphi or IUnknown in COM) in different ways, either in heap or in-place.
-In-place construction (somRenew) constructs object in a specified memory location.
-Before doing so one needs to query class object for size of its object instances.
-On 32-bit platform SOMObject has size of 4 bytes.
-VMT seems to be present in every object, but reference counter is not.
-Despite reference counter field missing in SOMObject, there are hidden methods duplicate() and release().
-I have also asked both instances of SOMObject what is the name of their class, and they replied that their class is called "SOMObject".
-According to documentation, the caller owns result, so I have to release memory using SOMFree() procedure.
-I did it, and it didn't crash.
-It looks like I was doing everything right.

-I have created by hand bindings for Emitter Framework.
-Lots of dull work, but now it's done.
-But not tested.
-Everything is close to be ready to write first emitters.

-Writing emitter means mostly using another classes, and I have made bindings for them, but it also means that I must create and implement at least 1 own descendant class and wrap it into DLL.
-It can be done, but I have to spend some time thinking how to do it better.

-Then most fun begins.
-I will have to design how to compile IDL into thin Delphi headers.
-I will try to process different .idls and see what problems will occur.

 ## Impedance mismatch

 SOMObjects are supposed to bridge different languages, but they are itself a language that can have mismatches with other languages.
 I think it will be a good idea to define some additional rules that should not be violated in order to not create problems for emitters.
 However, I see that even kernel stuff IDL violates them, so there should be a fix for kernel objects, and newly created objects should avoid violations.